There are two kinds of database cluster plans you can choose from: single node clusters and high availability clusters.

 You must use a third-party client to manage access control lists (ACLs).
 You can add users and databases from the DigitalOcean Control Panel.

 You can’t use DigitalOcean’s Cloud Firewalls with managed databases.
-We plan to add support before managed databases move to general availability.
-Until then, you can restrict access to nodes by their incoming IPv4 addresses.
+Until support is available, you can restrict access to nodes by their incoming IPv4 addresses.

-Databases do not currently integrate with VPC.
+Databases do not currently integrate with private networking.
 This means that data between your databases and Droplets must travel over the public network.
 However, clusters are encrypted at rest with LUKS (Linux Unified Key Setup) and in transit with SSL.